 We are driven to create a brighter future for our children, and we make three commitments:

-1. Give these children access to the best, most effective treatments when and where they need it most
+- Give children and adolescents access to the best, most effective clinical care when and where they need it most.

-2. Advance the science of the developing brain to improve diagnosis and treatment
+- Advance the science of the developing brain to improve diagnosis and treatment.

-3. Provide useful, accurate information that empowers families and communities to get help
+- Provide useful, accurate information that empowers families and communities to get help.

 Together with our supporters, we’re helping children reach their full potential in school and in life.
 We share all of our resources freely and do not accept any funding from the pharmaceutical industry.